 See also:

-We have curated the list to balance cost and quality.
-With all telescopes, you get what you pay for; but we wouldn’t recommend breaking the bank on a first telescope for a child.
-The list take this into account, and we’ve set out other criteria to consider at the bottom of the post.
-(Also, before we begin, please note that the products are available as of the date of this post, but that is subject to change.
-This post includes the author’s opinion, based on research and experience, of the “best” or “top” telescopes in this category; the opinions of others may vary.)
+(Also, before we begin, note that the products are available as of the date of this post, but that is subject to change.
+This post includes the author’s opinion, based on research and experience, of the “best” or “top” telescopes in this category.
+The opinions of others may vary.)

 Our Take on the Best Telescope for Kids